Fetch a quote collection

 | --- | --- |

 | `quoteCollectionId` | The ID of this collection.
-Use it to retrieve the collection later with `GET /v3/quotes/quote-collection/{quote-collection-id}`. |
+Use it to retrieve the collection later with `GET /v2/quotes/quote-collection/{quote-collection-id}`. |

 | `quoteId` | The ID of an individual quote.
-Use the `quoteId` you select to create a payment. |
+Use the `quoteId` to create a payment. |

 | `quoteStatus` | `ACTIVE` means the quote can be used. `EXPIRED` means the validity window has passed and a new quote collection is required. |

-| `paymentRail` | The payment network for this quote (for example, `SEPA_INSTANT`, `SEPA_STANDARD`, `SPEI`, `US_ACH`).
-Each rail in the collection has its own quote. |
+| `paymentRail` | When present, the payment rail used for this quote (for example, `SPEI`, `ACH`). |

 | `adjustedExchangeRate.adjustedRate` | The FX rate Ripple will apply.
 This rate is locked for the duration of the quote's validity window. |

-| `fees[].totalFee` / `feeBreakdown` | Total service fee and a line-item breakdown.
-Fees vary by rail. |
+| `fees[].totalFee` | Total service fee for the transaction. |

 | `taxes` | Applicable consumption taxes on Ripple's fees (VAT, GST, and so on).
 Absent when no taxes apply. |